kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 ### Applying new state from Kuzzle to hardware

-When the state of the RGB light is changed from Kuzzle Backend, we will receive a callback and need to update the LED driver accordingly:
+When the state of the RGB light is changed from *Kuzzle Backend*, we will receive a callback and need to update the LED driver accordingly:

 ```C
 void on_light_state_update(cJSON* jresponse)